 BYOS (Bring Your Own Stroller)

 Mastering Disney on a budget means avoiding unnecessary costs for necessary things, so bring along your own stroller or rent one from an outside company.
-Disney charges for strollers by the day, this can add up quickly.
-Bring along your stroller from home, which many airlines will check at the gate for no charge, or rent from an off property company.
-Many companies, like Orlando Stroller Rental, drop off and pick up the stroller at your hotel.
+Disney charges for strollers by the day, so this can add up quickly.

 Buy Shirts and Ears Before You Go